Enjoying Tradfolk? Click here to find out how you can support us

 Worthing, BN11 3PX

 Will you be up with the Larks on May morning?
 The Worthing Larks, that is!
-They’ll be on the beach by the pier first, before taking a jaunt to the end of the pier until about 7am.
-They’ll be joined by their very own Lark, who’ll be partaking in a dance – that’s right, the Worthing Lark will be larking about with the Worthing Larks when they dance Up With The Larks in Worthing.
-Got it?
-For more info: facebook.com/worthinglarks
+They’ll be dancing on the pier at dawn, joined by their very own Larks, who’ll be partaking in a dance or two.
+For more information: facebook.com/worthinglarks

 West Yorkshire